When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Yelp is one of the monsters in the lead generation space.
 They’re a polarizing presence, with some loyal fans and a lot of unhappy customers.
 People use Yelp to find all sorts of local companies, including construction, home improvement, and home service companies.

-In my time working with over a hundred contractors and home service companies in the past 15 years, Yelp has been one of the biggest names for contractor leads.
+In my time working with over a hundred general contractors and home service companies in the past 15 years, Yelp has been one of the biggest names for contractor leads.

 What makes Yelp different

 Yelp provides one of the most valuable free listings available.
 In fact, it’s recommended to set up your free profile, whether or not you plan to pay for leads.
-Many businesses report significant amounts of leads coming from their free listings.
+Many users report significant amounts of leads coming from their free listings.

 There are ways to pay Yelp and get benefits.
 But first, let’s talk about the lead cost.